aurvadahana/aurvadahana.github.io/_posts/2025-01-02-rans-first-order.md

 Which is consistent with the definition of (specific) TKE; hence the significance of the last term in the Boussinesq Hypothesis.

 This Hypothesis is the most commonly used method to model turbulence.
+Although, it does have a limitation in that it assumes an isotropic scalar quantity in the turbulent viscosity $\nu_t$.
+There are several models which treat it as anisotropic quantity or a tensor (tensors can capture anisotropy, vectors can’t fully only partially).

-In order to compute the turbulent viscosity from it, various models are used:
+Either way, in order to compute the turbulent viscosity from it, various models are used:

 ## First-Order RANS Turbulence Models